Analyze code or security docs → get a deployment risk report

 Request early access

-If you’re an MSP or IT team that wants a repeatable way to evaluate open source and “free” Git-accessible projects, we’d love to onboard you.
+If you’re an MSP or IT team that wants a repeatable way to review software before deployment (whether that means analyzing code or reviewing vendor security documentation) we’d love to onboard you.
 Early access is limited so feedback turns into product updates quickly.